kevoreilly/CAPEv2/docs/book/src/usage/monitor.rst

 * The carry flag:
     * SetCarryFlag, ClearCarryFlag & FlipCarryFlag

 * The 'skip' action is equivalent to 'nopping out' the instruction.
 The Jmp action results in the jump always being taken, no matter what the state of the flags or the condition.
-The remaiining options set, clear or flip the relevant flags.
+The remaining options set, clear, or flip the relevant flags.
 For example:
     * bp0=0x1234,action0=skip

-* Here upon breaking on the instruction at 0x1234, the instruction will be skipped.
+* Hereupon breaking on the instruction at 0x1234, the instruction will be skipped.

 * Instruction traces can grow to be huge so often it's important to be able to stop at a chosen point.
 To stop the trace at a given breakpoint, the action is simply:
     * Stop
 Type
 ====
-* Although the debugger defaults to execution breakpoints, it is also possible to set data breakpoints either for read only, or both read & write.
-This is specified with the options: type0, type1, type2 and type3 for the corresponding breakpoint.
+* Although the debugger defaults to execution breakpoints, it is also possible to set data breakpoints either for read-only, or both read & write.
+This is specified with the options: type0, type1, type2, and type3 for the corresponding breakpoint.
 The type option uses the following values:

 * r - read only
 * w - write and read